AlbertoR94/AlbertoR94/_projects/1_project.md

 In this project I present a RFM analysis that aims to segment a collection of customers into groups of similar purchase patterns.
 Also I apply a probability model to forecast the future expected behavior (in term of transactions) which can be used as an estimate of customer lifetime value.
 Finally I present the results in an interactive dashboard.

-The dataset used in this project can be found here.
+The dataset used in this project can be found here: <a href="https://archive.ics.uci.edu/ml/datasets/online+retail">UCI repository</a>.
 This dataset, that belongs to an anonymous non-store online retail company, consists of several records with information about the transactions made by approximately 4000 customers between 01/12/2010 and 09/12/2011.

 ## What is RFM analysis?
 RFM stands for recency, frequency and monetary value and it is a behavior-based marketing technique which uses past transactional data to perform customer segmentation into groups of individuals with similar transactional patterns.
 Other customer segmentation techniques can be based on demographic, psychographic or geographic characteristics; however, any company that keeps a record of its customers transactions can make use of this type of technique.

-To  perform a RFM analysis, we use transactional data to compute the recency (days since last purchase or transaction), frequency (total number of transactions) and monetary value (total money spend) for the considered period of time.
+To  perform a RFM analysis, we use transactional data to compute the recency (days since last purchase or transaction), frequency (total number of transactions) and monetary value (total money spent) for the considered period of time.
 In Figure 1 I show a capture of the first five records in the Pandas dataframe.
-Note that for each transaction we have information such as its unique identifier, the ID of the corresponding customer, date in which the transaction was made, etc. Given this information we can calculate all these quantities for each one the customers.
+Note that for each transaction we have information such as its unique identifier, the ID of the corresponding customer, date in which the transaction was made, etc. Given this information we can calculate all these quantities for each one of the customers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">